ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-assertions.md

 💼 This rule is enabled in the ✅ `plugin:regexp/recommended` config.

+💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 <!-- end auto-generated rule header -->

 > disallow assertions that are known to always accept (or reject)

 ## :book: Rule Details

-Some assertion are unnecessary because the rest of the pattern forces them to always be accept (or reject).
+Some assertions are unnecessary because the rest of the pattern forces them to always be accept (or reject).

 <eslint-code-block>